What Are Meeting Minutes and Who Records Them at a Meeting?

 - Be a team player and be flexible because attendees can add or correct anything they disagree with in the minutes

-- Work expediently to distribute copies of the meeting minutes within 24 hours following the meeting
+- Work expediently to distribute copies of the meeting minutes immediately or within 24 hours following the meeting